r2e2-project/r2e2/README.md

 Building R2E2
 -------------

+>⚠️ The following instructions have only been tested on the newest version of Ubuntu.

 ### Get the source

 To check out R2E2 together with all source dependencies, be sure to use the